 On the dark side of salt mining in Katwe, you will realize that traditional salt mining at Lake Katwe is not a bed of roses.
 It is a painful story where the community of miners applies rudimentary and risky measures to address serious health issues.

 At the end of the tour, some conclude that it is a trade of life and death, where people are compelled to participate in a risky venture to earn a living.
 Yes, it is one of the riskiest jobs on the continent or the world.
 During the tour, you will observe or learn from the guide and miners how people especially women have faced many life challenges that have led them to barrenness, disability, or long-term sickness and death.

 A combination of the scorching hot climate and the salty waters aids excessive dehydration, also causing a health risk to both the village residents and miners.
 The scorching sun makes it impossible to use modern protective gear hence miners prefer to go to the lake naked.
 The impact of body exposure to salty water can be observed from the turned skin of some miners.

 Chemicals in salt are very corrosive to the skin causing sores.
 This however doesn’t deter them from mining even when they have some of these challenges, as they need to put food on their family table.
 You will be inspired by the innovative way these communities have tried to address these life challenges enabling them to do this trade for decades of their life.

 Please contact us for current information on how to travel or book your Katwe salt mining experience.
-We can also arrange other service including transportation, meals, and accommodation or arranged tours that include a visit to Lake Katwe
+We can also arrange other services including transportation, meals, and accommodation, or arranged tours that include a visit to Lake Katwe